yamlspace/ansible-collection-linux/roles/chrony/README.md

             - logdir /var/log/chrony
             - makestep 1.0 3
             - minsources 2
+            - ntsdumpdir /var/lib/chrony
             - rtcsync
-            - pool 1.pool.ntp.org iburst
-            - pool 2.pool.ntp.org iburst
+            - server ntppool1.time.nl iburst nts
-            - pool 3.pool.ntp.org iburst
+            - server ntppool2.time.nl iburst nts
+            - sourcedir /run/chrony-dhcp
           chrony_options:
             - '-F 1'

 ## License

-Copyright (C) 2023 Linux HeadQuarters
+Copyright (C) 2025 Linux HeadQuarters

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by